 Counties must protect the human rights of all persons and be seen to promote gender equality in their operations.
 They must ensure inclusivity in all their programs and activities.
-Particular attention must be accorded to People with Disabilities (PWDs) and youth in employment opportunities as well as children with special needs who should have access to education and all other social amenities like all other children.
+Particular attention must be accorded to People with Disabilities (PWDs) and youth in employment opportunities.
+Children with special needs should have access to education and all other social amenities like all other children.